YouCongress MCP Tools

 statement_populate admin

 Queue the AI-powered quote discovery job for a statement.
 Requires statement_id.
-If you are not an admin, simply use your own Claude, ChatGPT, or other assistant to gather sourced quotes and add them via the opinions and votes tools.
+If you are not an admin, simply use your own ChatGPT, Claude, or other assistant to gather sourced quotes and add them via the opinions and votes tools.

-statements_halls_update admin creator
+statements_halls_update own statement admin

 Update the halls attached to a statement.
 Requires: statement_id and a main_hall name.
 Optional: